mileallen/cento/README.md

 **Obsidian** got the file format right.
 Your notes live as plain `.md` files in ordinary folders on your drive — no proprietary database, no lock-in.
 They are entirely portably and work in any text or markdown editor.
 Wikilinks let you build a web of connected thoughts.
 But its interface isn't ideal: a flat file tree scales poorly.

 **OneNote** has much better organisation.
 The Notebooks → Sections → Pages hierarchy maps naturally to how people think in mental classification trees.
-Also, a spatially structured layout aids complements memory.
+Also, a spatially structured layout complements memory.
 Think 'Mind Palaces'.

 **Cento** combines those features.
 Your notes are plain `.md` files in nested folders — fully portable, fully open.
 Conversely, you can bring over an existing Obsidian vault and it works out of the box.
 But the interface is organised like OneNote: open multiple notebooks side by side, navigate between sections as tabs, browse pages in a dedicated sidebar.
 You get the freedom of plain text and the clarity of a structured interface.
 It's your digital 2-D mind palace on a screen.